Clicker Training as Easy as 1-2-3

 by Sally Gutteridge

-Why and how do we clicker train dogs, what does it mean and why is the click such a hugely coveted reward?
+Why and how do we clicker train dogs?
+What does it mean?
+Why is the click such a coveted reward?
 Read on to find out.

 At its core, clicker training is a very simple process.
 When a dog performs an action, the clicker is used to indicate the action was correct and to end the action.
 Clicker training is based in learning theory, it works with how dogs learn, yet before we explore how it works let’s take a quick look at why.

 The Science of Clicker Training

 Clicker training uses a popular learning tool called Reinforcement.
 When we reinforce something, we make it stronger.
 This is true regardless of what exactly we are reinforcing and it works in our own lives every day.

 When a dog is rewarded for a behavior, it will often repeat the behavior in the hope of another reward.

 Interestingly for people, reinforcement is often the reason for addictive behaviors.